Newcomers mean brain gain for rural Minnesota

 As rural communities examine their options, it’s important to be receptive to new ideas.
 As one respondent to Extension’s survey said, “Tradition is strong, but we need to be open to exploring.
 It’s not all gloom and doom.
 New things are happening.”

 Winchester and other Extension staffers are available to help communities develop strategies for building on the "brain gain of the newcomers."
 To learn more:

-- Visit Brain gain in rural Minnesota
+- Visit page, brain gain in rural Minnesota

-- Read a summary of the study, which will be officially released in early 2011;
+- Read a summary of the study

 Reviewed in 2012